 – They had fallen from an ash, and were gray.

-Hardy uses really emotive, bordering on melodramatic, language to describe the sun.
-He claims it looks like it had been rejected by god.
-The powerful language creates a sense of a man with strong emotions.
-This stanza continues in this dramatic fashion with the narrator claiming that leaves lay starving, personifying them and simultaneously suggesting they are dying.
+The last two lines of this stanza continue in this dramatic fashion with the narrator claiming that leaves lay starving, personifying them and simultaneously suggesting they are dying.
 This is powerful stuff.
-The narrator uses a potent play on words when he mentions about the ash tree.
+The narrator uses a potent play on words when he mentions the ash tree.
 Once again when one thinks of ash they think of fire, and possibly cremation and therefore death.
 This first stanza paints a very glum picture indeed.

 Your eyes on me were as eyes that rove